 Your sales floor is your biggest marketing piece.
 Of course, shoppers visit your store to buy, but they also come in for ideas and inspiration.
-And to be entertained. the job if your displays is to encourage them to buy while they are there.
+And to be entertained.
+The job of your displays is to encourage them to buy while they are there.
 Let's take a look at the key components necessary to help.

 Controlling the Shopper Journey Your store layout is affected by the shape and size of your sales floor.
 That footprint dictates what will work in your store.
 Studies show that shoppers often won't see 50 percent of your sales floor so it's your job to create and control how they shop.